mlrun/mlrun/docs/model-monitoring/applications.md

 The application class may implement a custom `__init__` constructor with arguments.

+To register and deploy the application see {ref}`register-model-monitoring-app`.

 ## Using the Application Context

 The `context` argument is a `MonitoringApplicationContext` object.